-Industrial machines such as punch presses and dangerous consumer products like lawnmowers and snowblowers are required to have machine guards to protect consumers and operators from the machine’s most dangerous components.
+Industrial machines such as punch presses, lawnmowers, and snowblowers are required to have machine guards to protect consumers and operators from the machine’s most dangerous components.
 This includes blades, spinning parts, or any component where a person might be foreseeably injured.
-However, some products, either through their design or manufacture, lack the proper machine guards to protect their users, and when that happens people get hurt.
+However, some products, either through their design or manufacture, lack the proper machine guards to protect their users, and when that happens, people get hurt.

 Injuries Associated with Inadequate Machine Guards

-The Occupational Safety and Health Administration (OSHA) receives on average seven complaints per day across the country that an inadequate machine guard resulted in an amputation injury, and OSHA only receives complaints for workplace injuries, not taking into account how many everyday consumers are also hurt by dangerous components in a product due to inadequate machine guards.
+The Occupational Safety and Health Administration (OSHA) receives an average of seven complaints per day across the country that an inadequate machine guard resulted in an amputation injury.
+Importantly, OSHA only receives complaints for workplace injuries, not taking into account how many everyday consumers are also hurt by dangerous components in a product due to inadequate machine guards.

 Compensation for Inadequate Machine Guard Cases